garrandall/popular-music-data/tracks/kissin--you-total.md

 Kissin' you is all that I've been thinking of
-Kissin' you is ooo, ooo
+Kissin' you is oo, oo
 (Oh yeah, I wanna kiss you)
 Kissin' you is all that I've been thinking of
-Kissin' you is ooo, ooo
+Kissin' you is oo, oo

 When I'm with my friends